|10:00 am–11:45 am||Board of Directors Meeting (all are welcome)|

 Plenary 1: Prosecuting the Prosecutor

 Harriet R. Brumberg (PA)

 The public perception is that disciplinary authorities, perhaps because we are prosecutors ourselves, are reluctant to prosecute other prosecutors.
 However, a careful review of the cases reveals that such prosecutions do indeed take place.
 This panel focuses on the ethical and practical issues of prosecuting criminal prosecutors.
-These include whether or not the prosecutor is an elected official; the appropriate sanction depending on the circumstances; procedural issues and roadblocks, including the passage of time, particularly when the prosecution is based on prosecutorial misconduct; what violations beyond prosecutorial misconduct and criminal convictions land prosecutors in disciplinary hot water; and the fine line that disciplinary counsel walks when prosecuting prosecutors so as not to destroy the symbiotic relationship and cooperation that exists because of overlapping criminal and disciplinary cases.
-Finally, as these prosecutions attract public interest, the panel discussion includes a consideration of the role of the press as a source of information, admissions, and public pressure on both respondents and disciplinary counsel.
+These include whether or not the prosecutor is an elected official; the appropriate sanction depending upon the circumstances; procedural issues and roadblocks including the passage of time, particularly when the prosecution is based on prosecutorial misconduct; what violations beyond prosecutorial misconduct and criminal convictions land prosecutors in disciplinary hot water; and the fine line Disciplinary Counsel walks when prosecuting prosecutors so as not to destroy the symbiotic relationship and cooperation that exists due to overlapping criminal and disciplinary cases.
+Finally, as these prosecutions attract public interest, the panel discussion includes a consideration of the role the press plays as a source of information, admissions, and public pressure on both Respondents and Disciplinary Counsel.

 |4:15 pm–5:15 pm||

 Plenary 2: Anti-Money Laundering Tool Kit Roll Out